Saving Money & Energy With Awnings

 It is up to you to decide which awnings are right for you, but an awning professional can help with making the style and color selections to fit your needs and budget.
 The smaller awnings or shades are just big enough to cover the windows, whereas big awnings can save one side of your house from the sunlight almost entirely.
 The larger the awning, the larger the upfront costs will be higher for a big installation, but the long-term gains unequivocally warrant the investment.

 Retractable Awnings Save More Energy

 The type of awnings or drop shades you choose impacts your total energy savings at the end of the year.
 When you are shopping around, you might favor fixed awnings because of their sturdiness and lower price.
-The disadvantage of fixed awnings is that they can be counterproductive in winters.
-Of course, your energy needs are different in summer and winter i.e., you want to block sunlight in summers but may want to do the opposite in winters.
+The disadvantage of fixed awnings is that they can be counterproductive in winter.
+Of course, your energy needs are different in summer and winter i.e., you want to block sunlight in summer but may want to do the opposite in winter.
 With fixed awnings, you are blocking the sun even in winter, which causes your heating costs to rise which is counter-productive.